playedketcup81/clicker-deluxe/README.md

-# trade-cliker
+# clicker ultamate
-a game in html
+a game im working on
+currently have only the trade part done